 Case Summary

-Following litigation challenging LADWP’s proposal to comply with updated Clean Water Act requirements by covering the Elysian Park reservoir with an unsightly metal roof, LADWP agrees to prepare environmental documents for its newly revealed scheme to cover virtually all currently open reservoirs and to mediate with neighborhood groups regarding its proposals for each reservoir.
+During the course of litigation challenging LADWP’s proposal to comply with updated Clean Water Act requirements by covering the Elysian Park reservoir with an unsightly metal roof, LADWP revealed its scheme to cover virtually all currently open reservoirs.
+After widespread public outcry, LADWP agreed to mediate with neighborhood groups regarding its proposals for each reservoir, based on suitable new environmental studies.

 Additional Information

-In the late 1980’s, CLIPI went to court to prevent the DWP from covering up Elysian Reservoir in the midst of Elysian Park.
-DWP proposed to cover the reservoir with an “ugly tin roof” as the cheapest means of meeting new water quality standards.
+In the late 1980’s, CLIPI went to court to prevent the LADWP from covering up Elysian Reservoir located in the midst of Elysian Park.
+LADWP proposed to cover the reservoir with an “ugly tin roof” as the cheapest means of meeting new water quality standards.
 More expensive alternatives that could meet those standards (e.g., cleansing the water in a mini-treatment plant after it leaves the reservoir, etc.) were not analyzed in an environmental impact report or elsewhere.

-CLIPI’s litigation efforts soon revealed that DWP envisioned covering almost all of Los Angeles’ reservoirs.
+CLIPI’s litigation efforts soon revealed that LADWP envisioned covering almost all of Los Angeles’ reservoirs.
 Led by homeowners living near Hollywood, Stone Canyon, Encino, Silverlake and other reservoirs, a firestorm of political protest swept City Hall.
-DWP backed down and agreed to pursue, for each reservoir, an extensive mediation process with various citizen groups representing both the public at large and nearby homeowners.
-DWP agreed to explore all feasible alternatives and to appropriate sufficient moneys to implement the agreed-upon solutions.
+LADWP backed down and agreed to pursue, for each reservoir, an extensive mediation process with various citizen groups representing both the public at large and nearby homeowners.
+LADWP agreed to explore all feasible alternatives and to appropriate sufficient moneys to implement the agreed-upon solutions.

-Pursuant to that process, LA DWP constructed two giant underground 1.5 million gallon water tanks to supply water previously supplied by the Hollywood Reservoir.
-With the giant new tanks at Hollywood, DWP simply took the beautiful reservoir out of service, while maintaining its water levels at historic elevations.
-As at Hollywood Reservoir, new underground tanks were constructed to allow the Silverlake Reservoir to be taken out of service while remaining full, and at Silverlake, a 6-acre park was opened to the public.
-The mediation regarding Silverlake, Stone Canyon, and Rowena Reservoir also achieved mutually satisfactory approaches to maintaining water quality, while preserving environmental and aesthetic values.
+Pursuant to that process, LADWP constructed two giant underground 1.5 million gallon water tanks to supply water previously supplied by the Hollywood Reservoir.
+With the giant new tanks buried at Hollywood, LADWP simply took the beautiful reservoir out of service, while maintaining its water levels at historic elevations.
+Similar new underground tanks were constructed to allow the Silverlake Reservoir to be taken out of service while remaining full, and, with the reconfiguration, a 6-acre parcel adjacent to the Silverlake reservoir was opened as a new public park.
+The mediation regarding Stone Canyon and Rowena Reservoir also achieved mutually satisfactory approaches to maintaining water quality, while preserving environmental and aesthetic values.